What You Should Know About Speech Therapy For Toddlers (Plus, At-Home Tips)

 What do they do in speech therapy with toddlers?

 Speech therapy for kids helps children deal with communication challenges and treats oral motor skills (like chewing and swallowing), as well as articulation, listening and processing abilities, and social skills, according to Hackensack Meridian Health.
-Speech therapy sessions for children typically last around a half-hour, and it can take up to 15-20 hours of therapy to correct a speech difference.
+Speech therapy sessions for children typically last around a half-hour, and it can take up to 15 to 20 hours of therapy to correct a speech difference.

 In addition to their sessions with a therapist, there are ways to do speech therapy at home.
 To start with, parents can help minimize distractions (especially the TV) while doing speech exercises at home, allowing the toddler to focus.
 If they’re not up for going over what they worked on in their last session, reading to and with your child is a great way to establish and reinforce speech and language skills.
 Finally, you can also do toddler speech delay exercises at home.
 According to Reid Health, these can be as simple as encouraging your toddler to repeat sounds they’ve been struggling with, eventually incorporating the sound into syllables, and later, full words.